-Objective Performance Measure/Target 4/1/17-3/31/18 4/1/18-3/31/19 Review of the current Basic Law Enforcement Training.
-Coming January 2019.
-Does not address electronic reporting.
-Explore the feasibility of creating a statewide streamlined or "limited" data entry protocol for Review of the implications on the CRS database.
-Future effort Future effort non-injury crashes within the electronic crash reporting system at the time the DMV349 is updated.
+Objective Performance Measure/Target 4/1/18-3/31/19 4/1/19-3/31/20 standard and more extensive training.
+Review of the current Basic Law Enforcement Training.
+4 different instructional classes.
+Explore the feasibility of creating a statewide streamlined or "limited" data entry Review of the implications on the CRS database.
+Future effort Will be addressed from ongoing efforts of eCrash protocol for non-injury crashes within the electronic crash reporting system at the time the DMV349 is updated.
 Review of the implications on safety analysis and decision making.
-Note: The issues addressed should include data acquisition, compliance with NHTSA data guidance (e.g., MMUCC), legal considerations, and possible degradation in the information being captured in the crash report.
-Future effort Future effort Develop standards for reporting location information.
+Note: The issues addressed should include data acquisition, compliance with NHTSA data guidance (e.g., MMUCC), legal considerations, and possible degradation in the information being captured in the crash report Future effort Future effort Develop standards for reporting location information.
 Publication of spatial location reporting standards available to third-party vendors for ECRS.
 Ongoing Ongoing Determine the best method of implementing electronic crash reporting by all LEAs statewide.
-Meetings held in Fall 2017.
-Progress discussed.
 Produced fillable PDF with validations (this is still considered a paper form).
 Looking to turn PDF into XML format.
-Do away with paper pads and move toward electronic crash collection.
-No longer distributing paper pads.
+NOTE: No longer distributing paper pads.
+Work will continue as part of eCrash project